-The University of Tulsa College of Engineering and Natural Sciences and the School of Language and Literature in the Kendall College of Arts and Sciences have partnered to offer an International Engineering and Language/International Science and Language dual degree program that features two degrees in an engineering or science discipline and a language offered at TU.
+The University of Tulsa College of Engineering and Natural Sciences and the Kendall College of Arts and Sciences have partnered to offer an International Engineering and Language/International Science and Language dual degree program that features a degree in an engineering or science discipline and a degree in language offered by the School of Language and Literature in five years.

 The five-year program features a study abroad experience during the fourth year: